nuuuwan/news_lk3_data/README.md

 ---

-### Sri Lanka sells Rs132.5bn in 2029 and 2033 bonds
+### Sri Lanka sells Rs130bn in 2029 and 2033 bonds

 *2024-12-12 17:19:00* · [`economynextcom`](https://economynext.com/sri-lanka-sells-rs132-5bn-in-2029-and-2033-bonds-193993/) · `en`

-ECONOMYNEXT – Sri Lanka has sold 132.5 billion rupees in 2029 and 2033 bonds, data from the state debt office showed.
+ECONOMYNEXT – Sri Lanka has sold 130 billion rupees in 2029 and 2033 bonds after offering 132.5 billion, data from the state debt office showed.

 All offered 77.5 billion rupees of 15 September 2029 (LKB00629I154) bonds were sold at an average yield of 10.75 percent.

-All offered 55 billion rupees of 01 June 2033 (LKB02033F013) bonds were sold at an average yield of 11.47 percent.
+Out of 55 the billion rupees of 01 June 2033 (LKB02033F013) bonds offered, 53.2 billion were sold at a weighted average yield of 11.47 percent, rejecting other bids.

 The LKB00629I154 bond was available on tap after the auction.
 “An issuance window for the ISIN LKB00629I154 is open until 3.00 pm of business day prior to settlement date (i.e., 13.12.2024) at the Weighted Average Yield Rate (WAYR) determined for the said ISIN at the auction, up to 10% of the respective amount offered.”
 (Colombo/Dec12/2024)